lethang7794/devops-book/chap-03.md

 VM orchestration
-: Create VM images that have your apps & dependencies fully installed & configured : For each VM image - a version of your app:
+: Create VM images that have your apps & dependencies fully installed & configured : Deploy the VM images across a cluster of servers
-: - Deploy that VM image across a cluster of servers
+: - 1 server → 1 VM image
 : - Scale the number of servers up/down depending on your needs : When there is an app change:
 : - Create new VM image 👈 _Immutable_ infrastructure approach.